xarantolus/blog/_posts/2021-01-08-run-python-script-from-github-no-experience-required.md

 ##### Script installation
 Here comes the part where we actually install the program we want to use.

-Let's image I wanted to download all images from [this Flickr account](https://www.flickr.com/photos/spacex/).
+Let's imagine I wanted to download all images from [this Flickr account](https://www.flickr.com/photos/spacex/).
 I found the command-line tool [gallery-dl](https://github.com/mikf/gallery-dl) on GitHub and want to install it.

 Its installation instructions mention the following: